GenericMappingTools/gmt/doc/rst/source/begin.rst

     can be passed to :doc:`psconvert` when preparing a session figure [**A**].
     The valid subset of options are
     **A**\ [*args*],\ **C**\ *args*,\ **D**\ *dir*,\ **E**\ *dpi*,\ **H**\ *factor*,\ **M**\ *args*,\ **Q**\ *args*,\ **S**.
+    Note that the leading hyphens should not be given.
     See the :doc:`psconvert` documentation for details on these options.

 .. _-V: